Kornhaas/Brick_Manager/README.md

 ## Features

-- **Manual Part Entry**: Add or update LEGO parts in the local database.
+- **Manual Part Entry**: Add or update Brick parts in the local database.
 - **Part Lookup**: Search for parts by their ID and view details including location and category.
-- **Set Search**: Enter a LEGO set number to retrieve a list of all parts in the set.
+- **Set Search**: Enter a Brick set number to retrieve a list of all parts in the set.
-- **Print Labels**: Generate and print labels for LEGO parts with details like part number, name, category, and location.
+- **Print Labels**: Generate and print labels for Brick parts with details like part number, name, category, and location.
 - **Category Management**: Load and update part categories from Rebrickable to avoid hitting API rate limits.

 ## Prerequisites